9 Things 99% of People don’t Know about Chinese New Year

 Lucky money was not money at first.

 Many people may know what the lucky money is, but most people don’t know it was not money at first.
 During Chinese New Year, the children and young people will receive lucky money in red envelopes as gifts from the elders.
 The lucky money is also called “Yasuiqian” in Chinese, which means the money can help to protect children against evil spirits.
 The earliest lucky money appeared in the Han Dynasty (202 BC - 220) and it was a kind of good luck charm made in shape of a coin.
 Gradually, it has been replaced by real money and now represents good luck and best wishes.4

 Avoid visiting others on the 3rd day of the New Year.

-According to the traditional customs, people need to avoid visiting others in the 3rd day, which is also called “the day of the Red Dog”.
+According to the traditional customs, people need to avoid visiting others on the 3rd day, which is also called “the day of the Red Dog”.
 The Red Dog is the God of Anger in Chinese myth, so people are more likely to quarrel with others on this day.
 It also has been regarded an unlucky day and going outside will meet unlucky things.
 However, this old tradition is more popular in south China and being ignored gradually.
 No wonder that even some Chinese don't know this custom.

 No rice on the 3rd day of the New Year

-Rice is the staple food of Chinese people.
+Rice is a staple food of Chinese people.
 According to the tradition, the 3rd day of Chinese New Year was regarded as the birthday of the rice and people should not eat rice on this day.
 If someone breaks the rule, it would lead to a decrease of the grain production.
-This custom implies that Chinese people attach importance to agriculture and cherish food.
+This custom implies that Chinese people attach great importance to agriculture and cherish food.
 Then what do people eat on that day?
 The answer is “Hezi”, which is a kind of pasta prevalent in Northern China.
 Also, in some places, people will choose to eat dumplings.